geosolutions-it/MapStore2/docs/developer-guide/map-query-parameters.md

 ### Feature Info

 Allows to trigger [identify tool](../../user-guide/side-bar/#identify-tool) for the coordinates passed in "lat"/"lng" parameters.

 Optional parameter "filterNameList" allows limiting request to the specific layer names.
+It will be effectively used only if it's passed as non-empty array of layer names.
+Omitting or passing an empty array will have the same effect.

 GET: `#/viewer/openlayers/config?featureinfo={"lat": 43.077, "lng": 12.656, "filterNameList": []}`

+GET: `#/viewer/openlayers/config?featureinfo={"lat": 43.077, "lng": 12.656, "filterNameList": ["layerName1", "layerName2"]}`

 ### Map